dshaw0004/dev-community/Readme.md

 - It can serve latest posts from dev.to in a very ugly interface.
 - User can click on any post to read it.
+- Post can be shared from this app.
 - more will be added in future version.

 ## ToDo